holoviz/panel/doc/user_guide/Django.md

 ## Sliders app

-Based on a standard Django2 app template, this app shows how to integrate Panel with a Django view
+Based on a standard Django app template, this app shows how to integrate Panel with a Django view

-The sliders app is in `examples/apps/django2/sliders`.
-We will cover the following additions/modifications to the Django2 app template:
+The sliders app is in `examples/apps/django/sliders`.
+We will cover the following additions/modifications to the Django app template:

   * `sliders/sinewave.py`: a parameterized object (representing your pre-existing code)